valid3/StudyGuide/README.md

 #### - Misspelling Algorithm!
 - This algorithm is simple but can be helpful and ensures you don't get frustrated all the time when you misspell a word and submit it!

 How it works is it switches a letter with the one in front of it and adds it to a list.
-When a answer is submitted each word is checked and compared to this list.
+When an answer is submitted each word is checked and compared to this list.

 ![misspellings.png](images%2Fmisspellings.png)
 ---
 ### Extra: